Otay Mountain Wilderness

-The Otay Mountain Wilderness is a U.S. Wilderness Area located in San Diego County, California, 12 miles east of the city of Otay Mesa and just north of the Mexican border.
+The Otay Mountain Wilderness is a U.S. wilderness area in San Diego County, California, 12 miles east of the community of Otay Mesa and just north of the Mexico–United States border.
 Some parts of the wilderness area rise quickly from sea level, reaching a peak of just over 3500 feet at the summit of Otay Mountain.

 Wilderness status was conferred on October 7, 1998, effectively preserving 18,500 acres under protection of the Wilderness Act, a component of the National Wilderness Preservation System.
 The legislation was signed by President Bill Clinton on December 11, 1999.
+The wilderness is managed by the Bureau of Land Management.

 Geography

 The wilderness lies in the San Ysidro Mountains, of which Otay Mountain is the highest summit at 3566 feet.
 The mountain, and its immediate surroundings, are extremely rugged and include steep, often precipitous, canyon walls and hills.

 The public lands within the Otay Mountain Wilderness are one of the last remaining pristine locations in western San Diego County.
 Adjacent to the Mexican border, it is internationally known for its diversity of unique and sensitive plants.
 The area plays a critical role in San Diego's multi-species conservation plan.